dilip-ch-dev/agent-platform-private/README.md

 Reusable Python-first trusted-agent skeleton for Buildathon Dallas 2026.

 This repo is the shared team foundation.
-It is not the final event-day product, not a product-specific app.

 ## What we are building